ZeroSpree/CSSans.Pro/README.md

 # CSSans Pro: The Colourful, Sassy, CSS Font

 > CSSans Pro is a made-for-fun CSS font.
+It's developed using SCSS and makes use of CSS Custom Properties (a.k.a.
+CS variables).
 Use at your own risk.

 ## Table of Contents